Home | Send Feedback | Share on Bluesky |

 Method shortcuts

-When you want to send a request other than GET with the Fetch API, you have to specify the method option.
+When using the Fetch API to send a request other than GET, you must specify the method option.

 fetch('....', { method: 'POST', ...});